Course

 Final Moments

 It can be hard to imagine the final moments of someone’s life.
-This is especially true for caregivers and families who have witnessed steady decline throughout both phases of the end-of-life process.
-It is the role of the hospice clinician to provide education regarding what to expect during this time.
+This is especially true for caregivers and families who have witnessed steady decline throughout both stages of dying.
 There are likely to be signs that death is possible at any moment.
 A patient can be expected to be comatose with little to no response when death is imminent.
+The obtunded patient appears to be in a deep sleep.
+They are no longer verbally or physically responsive to voice or tactile stimulation.

 Self Quiz